OpenEvalProject/evals/manuscripts/elife-68054/v3/manuscript.md

 ## Results

-## miRNome profile suggests a primitive muscular defect in SMA patients
+### miRNome profile suggests a primitive muscular defect in SMA patients

 The analysis of the whole miRNome of muscle biopsies showed a distinct clusterization of patient and control samples (Figure 1A).
 Similar findings were obtained also for myoblast and myotube cultures (Figure 1B–C).
 Globally, miR production was preserved; at α ≤ 0.05, 99, 20, and 19 miRs were differentially expressed in SMA biopsies, myoblast, and myotube cultures, respectively (Supplementary file 4).

 ![Figure 1.](https://cdn.elifesciences.org/articles/68054/elife-68054-fig1-v3.jpg)

-**Figure 1.:** A), myoblasts (B), and myotubes (C) of spinal muscular atrophy (SMA) patients and controls; patient and control samples display a separate clusterization.99, 20, and 19 miRs were found deregulated in SMA in muscle biopsies, myoblasts, and myotubes, respectively; (D) Venn’s diagram showing the five miRNAs shared among the three groups, three between myoblasts and myotubes, two between myoblasts and biopsies, and three between myotubes and biopsies.
+**Figure 1.:** 99, 20, and 19 miRs were found deregulated in SMA in muscle biopsies, myoblasts, and myotubes, respectively; (D) Venn’s diagram showing the five miRNAs shared among the three groups, three between myoblasts and myotubes, two between myoblasts and biopsies, and three between myotubes and biopsies.

 The three groups of samples shared five upregulated miRs (hsa-miR-1, -133a, -133b, -204-5p, -208b, Figure 1D), mostly belonging to myomiRs (except for hsa-miR-204-5p).
 Three differentially expressed miRs were in common between myoblasts and myotubes (hsa-miR-206, -483-5p, and -4697-3p); two were shared between myoblasts and biopsies (hsa-miR-146a-5p and -184), and three between myotubes and biopsies (hsa-miR-378a-3p, -378f, -501-5p) (Figure 1D); hsa-miR-378a-3p and -378f had opposite trend (upregulated in myotubes, downregulated in biopsies).

-## Serum levels of miR-181a-5p, miR-324-5p, and miR-451a are candidate biomarkers for SMA
+### Serum levels of miR-181a-5p, miR-324-5p, and miR-451a are candidate biomarkers for SMA

 Based on the data above, we determined serum levels of miRs that were differentially expressed in muscle samples of patients to identify potential SMN-independent biomarkers for SMA.
 The validation pipeline is schematized in Figure 2; the results are summarized in Supplementary file 5.
 Briefly, as a first-tier test we determined the levels of the 99 deregulated miRs in serum samples from 10 patients (one SMA I, 9 SMA II; median age 1.8 years; five females) and 10 age-matched controls.
 This subgroup of patients has been selected by homogeneity of age and severity.
 We included 11 additional miRs that were identified in SMA patients in other studies (Kye et al., 2014; Valsecchi et al., 2015; Murdocca et al., 2016; Catapano et al., 2016; Wertz et al., 2016; O’Hern et al., 2017; Sison et al., 2017; Kaifer et al., 2019; Bonanno et al., 2020; Haramati et al., 2010; Gonçalves et al., 2018; Kirby and McCarthy, 2013) or with key function in skeletal muscle.
 For 74 miRs, qPCR assays were commercially available: the 24 miRs that were differentially expressed were validated in a larger cohort.
 Globally, we developed in-house absolute qPCR assays for 60 miRs: 24 for the miRs to be validated from the first-tier test, and 36 for the remaining.